 Which school do you want to support?

-Let's start with the basics.
-Class sizes in California are abnormally big.
+Compared to other states, class sizes in California are abnormally big.

-Large class sizes (measured by comparing the number of students to the number of teachers on staff) are nothing new for California.
-The graph below shows the average "student-teacher ratio" in each state since 1970.
-This statistic can be used as a proxy for "class size," but it isn't quite the same thing.
-Most actual class sizes are larger than this statewide benchmark because not all certified teachers working at a school are in classes all day.
-Still, it is safe to expect that the higher the number of students per teacher in a state in any given year, the larger class sizes must be, and vice versa.
+The student-teacher ratio is used as a proxy for class size, but it isn't quite the same thing.
+Most actual class sizes are larger than this statewide benchmark because not all certified teachers at a school work in classes all day.
+Still, it is safe to say that the higher the number of students per teacher in a state in any given year, the larger class sizes must be, and vice versa.

 ...the greatest benefits accrue for disadvantaged students in grades K-3, and when there are 18 or fewer students per teacher.

 Class Size Matters, an advocacy organization, provides additional information and research on class sizes, including cost-benefit analyses.
-International comparisons provide additional perspective.

 In 1988, California voters passed Proposition 98, which required the California legislature to increase spending on public education.
 Then-governor George Deukmejian, who had opposed Prop 98, argued that a sudden influx of money would change nothing if it merely raised teacher salaries.
 As an alternative, he argued that the money should be invested in reducing class sizes for grades K-3, capping class size at twenty students.

 This policy change had a strong basis in research, but it turned out badly.
-Implemented without a phase-in period, the class-size reduction mandate created a sudden boom in demand for K-3 teachers.
+Implemented without a phase-in period, the mandate to reduce class sizes prompted a sudden boom in demand for K-3 teachers.
 As school districts rushed to fill the new teaching positions, experienced teachers had lots of schools to choose from.
 Unsurprisingly, they tended to choose positions in schools and districts that offered the best salaries and working conditions.
-Schools serving low-income communities, meanwhile, had a hard time attracting qualified candidates.
-This dislocation inflicted a lasting and unequal impact on California's schools.
-The policy serves as a cautionary tale for education reformers: beware unintended consequences.

 In virtually any school, the number of students in each class tends to be pretty uniform.
 Walk into two 4th grade classrooms in a school district at random, and the number of students will probably vary little.
 Is this uniformity a mistake?
 Should classes vary in size?